nest/nest-simulator/doc/userdoc/documentation_workflow/user_documentation_workflow.rst

 5. Re-render documentation as described above.

-You can find our full :doc:`documentation style guide <../contribute/styleguide/styleguide>` here.

-Previewing on Read the Docs (optional)
+You can find our full :ref:`documentation style guide <docdoc_iewing on Read the Docs (optional)
 ++++++++++++++++++++++++++++++++++++++

 Proceed as follows to preview your version of the documentation on Read the